NCAR/i-wrf/docs/Users_Guide/use-cases/matthew/jetstream2.rst

     To view these images:

     * Find the desktop shortcut "Files" on the left side of the desktop and click it to open a file browser.
-    * Double-click on the following folders in order: metplus, wrf, 20161006_00, then plots.
+    * Double-click on the following folders in order: metplus_out, wrf, 20161006_00, then plots.
     * Double-click on the first image in the folder, which opens an image viewing application.
     * Click the Maximize button in the upper right to increase the viewer to full size.
     * Click the button in the middle of the right side of the image to advance to the next image.